Pets Assisting with Healing (PAWH) volunteer program

 - Campuses: St. Paul and Minneapolis

-Development and rehabilitation (occupational therapy/physical therapy/speech therapy)
+Development and physical medicine and rehabilitation (occupational therapy/physical therapy/speech therapy)

 Occupational, physical and speech therapists request dogs to participate in Children’s therapy sessions.
 Dogs are used for motivation, sensory stimulation, balance, range of motion, feeding, etc.